BrendelGroup/BWASP/INSTALL.md

 programs are involved, typical installation can be scripted (as described) and would not take more than a few minutes.

-BWASP uses a modified version of the BISMARK _bismkark\_methylation\_extractor_ script (to appropriately handle culling of 5'-end biased positions).
+BWASP uses a modified version of the BISMARK _bismark\_methylation\_extractor_ script (to appropriately handle culling of 3'-end biased positions).
 This modified script works with the current BISMARK _bismark2bedGraph_ script, but you will need to copy that script from your BISMARK installation directory to the BWASP [bin](./bin) directory.